 Hope celebrates Communion approximately once a month.
 Sometimes we gather around a table, which harkens back to Hope's beginnings in a farmhouse that occupied our little hill, and other times we practice intinction by dipping the bread into the cup.
 Everyone who wishes to participate is welcome at Hope's Communion table.

-Our Music program is an important part of our worship service, featuring Pastor Jay and his guitar, our Choir, our Chimes Choir and special music provided by many talented Hopers and friends.
-Our Choir Director, Yuliya Hedroyts, has a master's degree in Piano Performance and our accompanist, Svetlana Mars, also has a music degree in piano.
+Our Music program is an important part of our worship service, featuring our Choir, our Chimes Choir and special music provided by many talented Hopers and friends.
+Our Choir Director, Iryna Laudadio, a highly accomplished musician, also serves as accompanist.

 Prayers of the People is a long-standing tradition at Hope.
 During each Sunday service, anyone who has a joy or concern is invited to stand and ask for prayers.
 If you would rather pray in a more private setting you are invited to join an elder at the Christ Candle at the front of the sanctuary after the church service has ended.